dflydev/dflydev-identity-generator/README.md

 store generated values into the data store.
 This should allow for handling a finite number of collisions gracefully.

-The data store will throw `NonUniqueIdentityException` in the case that a given value is not unique.
-The requested identity and mob values are available via this exception.

 Should `maxRetries` be exhausted, `GenerateException` is thrown.
-It will contain a list of `NonUniqueIdentityException` objects equal to the number of `maxRetries`.
+It will contain a list of `NonUniqueIdentityException` exceptions equal to the number of `maxRetries`.